-- A high generation reserve margin is necessary because of OEPC's isolated system and the responsibility to provide stable supply as a public utility. - The reserve capacity exceeding of the largest unit is secured so that it is possible to provide stable supply even if the largest unit breaks down.

-■ We would ensure long-term and stable supply.
+- As a systems of Okinawa area are small and independent, the reserve capacity exceeding of the largest unit is secured so that it is possible to provide stable supply even if the largest unit breaks down. - We would ensure long-term and stable supply.